 Students are to respect their teachers and should, as well, beseech Allah's mercy and forgiveness for their scholars in their prayers.
-In reference to this, Imam Ahmad bin Hanbal8 lamented that every night he prays to Imam Ash-Shafi'i, his teacher, and asks Allah's forgiveness to him the act of which he has been doing for over thirty years.
-Students should know that they can not acquire knowledge nor benefit from it until and unless they show deference and respect for the knowledge (itself) and the teachers9.
-They should also focus on the scholars' strength thereby over looking their short comings and mistakes.
-Maintaining the same line of veneration, the students should always assume the best about the scholars.
+In reference to this, Imam Ahmad bin Hanbal lamented that every night he prays to Imam Ash-Shafi'i, his teacher, and asks Allah's forgiveness to him the act of which he has been doing for

 They should never disgrace any one of them (scholars) on account of an opinion that they might have held, instead, the students are to assume that the scholars expressed that opinion because they believed it to be right and believed it to be what is pleasing to their Creator, Allah.
 More so, the students are encouraged to ask Allah to reward their scholars for what they got right and to forgive them for the mistakes that they might have committed.
-Moreover, students should take as much care as he can to choose scholars of proven integrity 10.
+Moreover, students should take as much care as he can to choose scholars of proven integrity.

-A notable scholar, Ibn Sirin, observed that 'this knowledge is of the religion, so be careful who you take your religion from11'.
-Al-Khatib al-Baghdadi12 maintained similar opinion when he stated that 'a student should seek a legal teacher who is known for being righteous, who has a reputation for good conduct as well as proficiency.
+A notable scholar, Ibn Sirin, observed that 'this knowledge is of the religion, so be careful who you take your religion from Al-Khatib al-Baghdadi maintained similar opinion when he stated that 'a student should seek a legal teacher who is known for being righteous, who has a reputation for good conduct as well as proficiency.
 Similarly, on their part, students should behave humbly in the presence of their teachers and should as well show them respect.
 Allah (SWT) has clearly shown the position of scholars in His Book, the Glorious Qur'an when He says:

 O ye who believe!
 When ye are told to make room in the assemblies (spread out and) make room: (Ample) room will Allah provide for you.
-And when ye are told to rise up rise up: Allah will raise up to (suitable) ranks (and degrees) those of you who believe and who have been granted Knowledge: and Allah is well-acquainted with all ye do13.
+And when ye are told to rise up rise up: Allah will raise up to (suitable) ranks (and degrees) those of you who believe and who have been granted Knowledge: and Allah is well-acquainted with all ye do